Best Monitor for Fortnite - The Ultimate Guide

 We say it all the time, but if you're even a little bit serious about being competitive in a game such as Fortnite you're gonna want a monitor that's capable of displaying (at least) 144 frames per second.
 A 144Hz (Hertz) monitor displays over twice as many frames each second when compared to a regular run-of-the-mill 60Hz display, meaning that the action on your screen is way smoother in addition to the image on the monitor looking and feeling much more responsive, making you feel way more connected to the gameworld.

 These are not hollow claims either.
-Out of all of our analyzed Fortnite professionals, less than one percent use a regular 60Hz monitor.
+Out of all of our analyzed Fortnite professionals, less than one percent of analyzed pros use a regular 60Hz monitor.
 All others are using at least a 144Hz monitor, though most are on a 240Hz monitor.
 So if there is one key factor that you need to consider when shopping for a new monitor it's the fact that you'll want to go for a 144Hz (or higher, if your PC can handle it) panel.
 Aside from that we're seeing a pretty high variety of monitors, ranging from budget models to top tier 240Hz monitors with all of the bells and whistles you could possibly want out of a gaming display.

 The Usual Suspects